kentonbmax/IoT-Core-Essentials/README.md

     - Ip to Geo functionality (best with device)
     - Azure Device integration for streaming analytics
 ## Out of the Cube
-1. Grabs geoip json on specificied interval in config.json
+1. Grabs geoip json from external ip address
+1. Using IoT resourcemanager api:
     1. Creates message for Azure Device Hub
     1. Logs message to flat file
-1. Sends message to your Device Hub connection per the connection string in config.json
+    1. Sends message to your Device Hub connection per the connection string and interval in config.json

 ## Setup
 1. Install nodejs (Chakra) on Windows 10, follow steps 3 and 4 (Installing Node Js)[https://developer.ibm.com/recipes/tutorials/connecting-raspberry-pi-with-windows-iot-core-as-a-device-to-watson-iot-using-node-red/]